-- 34. Except if the preselection method is by attendance ballot, ballot packs shall be created for eligible voters, which shall include: - a) The ballot (if it is a paper ballot it must be signed by the Returning Officer at the point of issue); - b) Return-addressed reply-paid or stamped envelopes, and secret envelopes, if the ballot is conducted by post; - c) A document, or a link to a document, containing each candidate's statement, photo (if provided) and the statements of their nominators, as well as voting instructions; and - d) a reminder of the need for diversity. - 35.
-Voting options on ballots must be arranged by Robson Rotation. - 36.
-If the method of preselection is by attendance ballot or by electronic ballot, the Returning Officer must so far as practicable provide any eligible voter who requests the option to cast a postal ballot. - 37.
-The counting of ballots after the deadline for return of ballots will be at a time for which notice has been given to all nominees by the Returning Officer.
+- 33. Ballots shall be by Optional Preferential Voting, except where there are two or more positions to be filled by the one ballot, in which case a Single Transferrable Vote method shall be used. - 34.
+All ballots must include as an option, alongside nominees, the seeking of further candidates. - 35.
+Except if the preselection method is by attendance ballot, ballot packs shall be created for eligible voters, which shall include: - a) The ballot (if it is a paper ballot it must be signed by the Returning Officer at the point of issue); - Return-addressed reply-paid or stamped envelopes, and secret envelopes, if the ballot is b) conducted by post; - A document, or a link to a document, containing each candidate's statement, photo (if provided) c) and the statements of their nominators, as well as voting instructions; and - d) a reminder of the need for diversity. - Voting options on ballots must be arranged by Robson Rotation.
+36. - If the method of preselection is by attendance ballot or by electronic ballot, the Returning Officer must 37. so far as practicable provide any eligible voter who requests the option to cast a postal ballot. - The counting of ballots after the deadline for return of ballots will be at a time for which notice has been 38. given to all nominees by the Returning Officer.
 Nominees may choose to appoint one member to observe the vote count.